A Whimsical Dinner Show at The Epicurean Restaurant on P&O Cruises’ Britannia

 The Epicurean experience can be found on family-friendly ships Britannia, Azura, and Ventura.
 On Azura, and Ventura, the menu is offered as part of the Seventeen and White Room venues respectively.
 The pricing is the same as on Britannia.

-P&O Cruises mini cruises start from just £179 per person° sailing from Southampton, based on two people sharing an inside cabin.
+P&O Cruises mini cruises normally start from around £200 per person sailing from Southampton, based on two people sharing an inside cabin.
 Choose from a short two-night taster cruise to a longer four-night mini break.

 Have you dined at The Epicurean restaurant on any P&O Cruises ship?
 Let me know your thoughts about the experience in the comments below.